DeloitteDigitalUK/jira-agile-metrics/README.md

 - Allow deadline to be set on outcomes as a fallback for epic level deadlines
 - Add support for `Progress report outcome query` and `Progress report outcome deadline field`.
+- Allow progress report to run without a forecast for some/all teams.

 ### 0.22